Raising $3.5M to Build the All-in-One People Platform - Startup Stories with Chris Priebe

 Fortunately, Zelt is not an extra system that requires additional spending.
 Instead, it typically replaces multiple systems, resulting in cost savings for customers.
 In most cases, customers save money, and even if they don't, there is no significant difference in cost.
 This is good for us, especially during an economic downturn when saving money is crucial.

 Anton: AI is a really big thing right now.
-Does Zelt have any plans for AI or what will be the role of AI in HR and people ops?
+Does Zelt have any plans for AI integration or what will be the role of AI in HR and people ops?

 Chris: AI will be crucial for HR because employees spend a lot of time relearning processes and finding information when they switch companies.
 They want to know where to get a laptop, how everything works, what they need to provide, etc. All these things need to be answered all over again to every single employee all the time.
 This is extremely wasteful because the information already exists somewhere in the company.

 Even a 5% error rate in each step of a 10-step business process results in a 40% error rate, making accuracy crucial.
 Payroll, for example, must have a 100% accuracy rate, which current AI technology falls short of achieving.
 AI will likely be an overlay or embedded in certain areas for learning and recruiting, where judgment calls are involved.
-However, for hard facts and data such as overtime pay, minimum wage, and certifications, deterministic and transactional models will remain the norm.
+However, for hard facts and data such as calculating overtime pay, minimum wage, and certifications, deterministic and transactional models will remain the norm.
 AI will likely become the new standard as an overlay or embedded in certain areas such as learning and development soon.

-Anton: AI can also help find the problems or make you suggestions, but not ultimately make a decision.
+Anton: AI can also help find the problems or make suggestions, but not ultimately make a decision.

 Chris: That's right.
 It's super useful to flag to somebody that they should take a holiday or that they haven't had a review in two years and were forgotten.
 This is especially helpful in big companies with thousands of employees where it's impossible to look at each record individually.
 AI will be powerful for these tasks.
 However, the actual processes for executing tasks will remain the same for now.